Content Marketing Manager

-There’s a big opportunity for sustainable mobility technology to redefine how residents and commuters interact with aging infrastructure — like electrical grids over a century old — and systems that encourage non-sustainable travel — like the dependence on fuel taxes.
+There’s a big opportunity for sustainable transportation technology to redefine how residents and commuters interact with aging infrastructure — like electrical grids over a century old — and systems that encourage non-sustainable travel — like the dependence on fuel taxes.

 Power providers, who play a critical role in advancing EV targets and building EV charging networks, are working closely with technology partners on demand response programs.
-Rolling Energy Resources is a consulting firm that uses real-time EV charging data from vehicles to help power providers conduct load management analysis.
+Rolling Energy Resources is a consulting firm that uses real-time EV charging data from electric vehicles to help power providers conduct load management analysis.

-Riggs says companies have yet to improve how “distributed storage can be about the shared vehicle parked on your block or the vehicle in your garage.”
+Riggs says companies have yet to improve how “distributed storage can be about the shared vehicle parked on your block or the electric vehicle in your garage.”
 Grid modernization efforts through APIs and vehicle-to-grid communication will evolve over the coming years, especially with 90% of leading utilities working with technology companies on new demand response initiatives.